Causes of Sciatica and Piriformis Syndrome

 In about 90% of cases, sciatica is caused by a herniated disc compressing the root of the sciatic nerve.2 Other causes include degenerative disc disease, spinal stenosis, spondylolisthesis, pregnancy, tumors, or infection.

 Sciatica typically begins as a functional issue.
 The structural issues that occur in the lumbar spine to cause sciatica are most often a result of the way we function: the way we habitually sit, stand, and move.
-Repetitive compression of the lumbar spine or constant compression from tight lower back muscles cause discs to thin and herniate, vertebrae to move out of alignment, the spinal canal to narrow, and bone spurs to develop.
+Repetitive daily activities, athletic training, and heavy lifting can cause repetitive compression of the lumbar spine or make lower back muscles chronically tight, constantly compressing the lumbar spine.
+This compression can cause discs to thin and herniate, vertebrae to move out of alignment, the spinal canal to narrow, and bone spurs to develop.

 Likewise, piriformis syndrome typically results from the way we use our bodies.
 Athletic training or imbalanced posture and movement patterns can cause the piriformis muscle (a gluteal muscle) to become chronically tight, compressing the sciatica nerve.